syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/What-If-Analysis.md

 ---
-title: What If Analysis Scenario Manager in Excel | Excel .NET library | Syncfusion
+title: What If Analysis in Excel | Excel library | Syncfusion.
 description: This section illustrates about Excel What If Analysis Scenario Manager and its various features in Syncfusion XlsIO (a .NET Excel library).
 platform: document-processing
 control: XlsIO